0x4v0c4d0/qubes/README.md

 Once Windows is installed and working, as administrator in Windows, set: `powercfg -H off`

+Then go to Settings->Devices->Display and set up display resolution as you wish.
+By default window is so small.

 For switching microsoft account to local user account go to Settings->Account->Your info and click `Sign in with a local account instead`, create an admin account.

 Install Qubes Windows Tools (QWT) according to [official article](https://github.com/Qubes-Community/Contents/blob/master/docs/os/windows/windows-tools41.md#installing-qubes-guest-tools-in-windows-vms).

+And finally install all windows software you need.

 **Optionally**: Activate windows, type in cmd as admin:
 ```